-@Pause — Initiates admin mode on the cluster.
+@Pause — Initiates read-only mode on the cluster.

 Several important points to consider concerning @Pause are: